RNAdetective/ExToolset/README.md

 # ExToolset

-## Running AIDD
+## Running ExToolset

-To Run AIDD for RNAseq transcriptome diversity discovery copy and paste the following command and follow the on screen prompts.
-For detailed instructions as well as ways to edit the script for even more options see the manual.

-Step 1: Make sure AIDD virutalbox is up an running following the steps outlined above.
+Step 1: Make sure AIDD virutalbox is up an running following the steps outlined in AIDD.

 Step 2: Follow the instructions on the desktop.
 * 1.)
 Open PHENO_DATA.csv on the desktop and fill out for your experiment.